stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/R.md

 [R][url_r] is a programming language and software environment for statistical computing and graphics.
-It is similar to the [S][url_s] language and environment developed at Bell Laboratories (formerly AT&T, now Lucent Technologies).
+It is similar to the [S][url_s] language and environment developed at Bell Laboratories.
 R provides a wide variety of statistical and graphical techniques and is highly extensible.

 ### More documentation